ShindouMihou/Jaikan/README.md

 - [Manga.class](https://github.com/ShindouMihou/Jaikan/blob/master/src/main/java/pw/mihou/jaikan/models/Manga.java)

 ## ✈️ How frequently will you update this?
-Jaikan will be updated as soon as my Discord bot encounters an issue with it since it has replaced Schalar's Jikan wrapper on my Discord bot (the reason why I created this wrapper in the first place), you don't have to worry about updates as long as I am still active in the developer community which is going to be my future job. >w<
+Jaikan will be updated as frequently as possible to keep up with Jikan, although the update times will be random and based on when my applications somehow encounter an issue while processing the data or similar.
+Jaikan is created to be as flexible as possible with its model system that allows you to create your own models which makes it easier to fix issues when Jikan changes their format once again.